CrimeOwl AI logoCrimeOwl AI

 Lead #3

-Sim Hyon-Sop, a North Korean national employed by the Foreign Trade Bank of North Korea, is wanted for his alleged role in a decade-long scheme to defraud U.S. banks and circumvent American sanctions.
-Working with sanctioned entities, he facilitated the movement of U.S. dollars in and out of North Korea despite federal restrictions on trade with the country.
+Sim Hyon-Sop, a North Korean national employed by the Foreign Trade Bank of North Korea, is wanted for allegedly orchestrating a decade-long scheme to defraud U.S. banks and circumvent American sanctions on North Korea.
+Working with accomplices, he facilitated illicit financial transactions that allowed money to flow in and out of North Korea despite strict U.S. economic restrictions.
 A federal arrest warrant was issued on March 21, 2023, and he remains at large with suspected ties to North Korea, China, and the United Arab Emirates.

 Case